Spatial Informatics Research Programme

 After finishing the Breadth Courses, there will be a Comprehensive Viva, clearing of which clears the student of the Breadth Qualifier requirements.

-Group 1 Environmental and Natural Sciences, Social Sciences (Domain subjects)
+Group 1: Related Domain courses in Environmental and Natural Sciences, Hydrology, Agriculture, Social Sciences and others

-Group 2 Maths, Programming (Computing tools, APS, etc)
+Group 2: Maths, Statistics, Programming (Computing tools, Advance Problem solving, etc) related courses.

 III.
 Dissertation proposal defense